rrodin/CallHangupAndroid/README.md

 # CallHangupAndroid
+## UPDATE
+This is avalilable only on API < 28 (Pie).

-In this repository you can find a dummy Android application which demonstrates using Java reflection for the purpose of hanging-up a call programmatically.
+In this repository you can find a PoC Android application which demonstrates using Java reflection for the purpose of hanging-up a call programmatically.
 ## Important parts of code
 ### Declaring permissions in `AndroidManifest.xml`